 Heads of Houses

-Every student in Years 7-11 will be a member of the College’s four houses – Brunel, Curie, Newton and Telford.
+Every student in Years 7-11 will be a member of the College’s five houses – Christie, Durrell, Lewis, Orwell and Tolkein.
 Each House is led by a non-teaching Head, who will have weekly contact with every student through assemblies and group / individual meetings if necessary.
 These Heads of Houses are available to every student, throughout every College day, to discuss any issues they might have, of any non-teaching nature.

 All of the College’s Heads of Houses are Safeguarding Level 3 trained and regard each student as an individual, they build supportive relationships with students and their families, and are both approachable and non-judgemental.
 Their remit is to cover aspects of students’ lives including areas such as: